Shankill Butchers: Murphy's release and death

 Lenny Murphy (master butcher) has been responsible for the horrific murders of over 20 innocent Nationalists in the Belfast area and a number of Protestants.
 The IRA has been aware for some time that since his release recently from prison, Murphy was attempting to re-establish a similar murder gang to that which he led in the mid-1970s and, in fact, he was responsible for a number of the recent sectarian murders in the Belfast area.
 The IRA takes this opportunity to restate its policy of non-sectarian attacks, while retaining its right to take unequivocal action against those who direct or motivate sectarian slaughter against the Nationalist population.

 The location of the murder, in a loyalist stronghold, and the timing of the shooting to coincide with Murphy's movements suggested the IRA received help from UVF members who deemed Murphy "out of control" or, equally plausibly, that information had been given by an enemy of Murphy.
-Dillon suggests that Jim Craig, a leading Ulster Defence Association (UDA) commander whose protection rackets had made him rich and feared in equal measure, fit the description.
+Dillon suggests that Jim Craig, a leading Ulster Defence Association (UDA) commander whose protection rackets had made him rich and feared in equal measure, fitted the description.
 He was known to have clashed with Murphy on the latter's release from prison earlier that year and may have wanted him out of the picture.
 In support of this theory, Craig was later executed by his UDA colleagues for "treason", an inquiry having found some evidence of his part in the murder of other top loyalists by republicans.

 Murphy's family denied he had had a violent nature or was involved with the Butchers: "My Lenny could not have killed a fly", said his mother Joyce.
 She accused the police of continual harassment of her son since his recent release from prison and said that he was planning to leave the country as soon as his divorce came through.
 The UVF gave Murphy a paramilitary funeral attended by thousands of loyalists and several unionist politicians, at which "Mr. A" and John Murphy played leading roles.
 On his gravestone in Carnmoney cemetery were inscribed the words: "Here Lies a Soldier".
 Baroness Blood, a Shankill Road community representative, said: "My father was a soldier.
 My father fought in two World Wars.
 They were real heroes.
 Lenny Murphy wasn't a hero; he was a murdering thug".
 Murphy's headstone was smashed in 1989 and had to be replaced.